amirkeren/bluemix-lab1/README.md

 1. Install Bluemix CLI using the link [here](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started)

-2. Login to Bluemix using the command -
+2. Login to Bluemix with your username and password using the command -

 `bluemix login -a https://api.ng.bluemix.net`